 - 20% Down Payment: 0%.

-So for example at 10% down payment, for every $100,000 of mortgage there is $3,100 of mortgage insurance costs that is included back into the mortgage (bringing the total to $103,100 in this example).
+So for example at a 10% down payment, for every $100,000 of a mortgage, there is $3,100 of mortgage insurance costs that are included back into the mortgage (bringing the total to $103,100 in this example).

 Mortgage Default Insurance Calculator